HongshanLi/TreeDetector/README.md

 ## Pipeline
 Only RGB images will be used for the pipeline in master branch.
-Another pipeline that incorperates LiDAR images in `use_lidar` branch.
+Another pipeline that incorporates LiDAR images in `use_lidar` branch.

 ## Models
-CNN is used to extract features from image.
+CNN is used to extract features from images.
 For this project, I have two models to create masks, one uses ResNet152 as a backbone feature extractor, the other one is a U-net.